scp-079/screen/pages/etc/principles.md

 SCP-079-HIDE channel is a backup for the EXCHANGE, prepared to automatically switch on after the origin channel failed for any reason.

-Storage data loss and unauthorized whitelist addition deliberatly caused by internal staff can be restored by backup; forged messages in EXCHANGE channel sent by staff can be checked by message signature within 48 hours; damages to the server and backup site caused by internal personnel can be recovered by the open source code and stored data in exchange channel.
+Storage data loss and unauthorized whitelist addition deliberatly caused by internal personnel can be restored by backup; forged messages in EXCHANGE channel sent by internal personnel can be checked by message signature within 48 hours; damages to the server and backup site caused by internal personnel can be recovered by the open source code and stored data in exchange channel.

 <audio src="/audio/door/dooropenpage.ogg" autoplay></audio>